Martin Luther King

 Next is a three page piece titled How The Montgomery Method Works.
 The foundation is that God loves us as individuals, and as individuals we must act on this love.
 We are told to remember that God loves our enemies as much as he loves us, and that we must never deny the humanity of any person.
 The commonality of all humans is stressed as are study, patience and reasoned discourse in the face of intimidation.

-There is a more thorough history of the Fellowship Of Reconciliation here:
+Reference for the history of the Fellowship Of Reconciliation here:

 All text copyright tom christopher